Hillary Clinton emails mishandled by 15 State Department employees, review finds

 Few of the messages contained markings making clear the nature of the sensitive information, though security experts said the lack of markings didn’t mean the information wasn’t supposed to be protected at the time.

-Mr. Grassley, the Senate’s senior Republican, has been pressing the State Department to divulge more details about the aftermath of Mrs. Clinton’s email troubles.
+Mr. Grassley, the Senate’s longest-serving Republican, has been pressing the State Department to divulge more details about the aftermath of Mrs. Clinton’s email troubles.

 Last year the department told him Mrs. Clinton had asked that her security clearance be suspended, and five other people Mrs. Clinton had designated as researchers in need of clearances had been withdrawn.